 What’s on in 2018?

 In Devon, community activities are being organised by a number of groups including Fawcett Devon, Dreadnought SW and WOW (Women of the World Exeter).
-There is also a Votes for Women? exhibition at Killerton House running until November, and many other exhibitions taking place in museums around the county.
+There is a Votes for Women? exhibition at Killerton House running until November, and many other exhibitions taking place in museums around the county.

-Follow the Suffrage Flag on its relay around the UK – it is coming to Devon on Tuesday 3rd April to be welcomed by the NHS, Environment Agency, Met Office and Exeter City Council.
-Its visit to Exeter will include an event at the University on Thursday 5th April before being passed on to Devon County Council on the Friday.
-Devon County Council will then pass it on to Government agencies in Plymouth #SuffrageFlagRelay.
+Follow the Suffrage Flag on its relay around the UK.
+It arrived in Devon on Tuesday 3rd April and was welcomed by the NHS, Environment Agency, Met Office and Exeter City Council.
+Its visit to Exeter included an event at the University on Thursday 5th April before being passed on to Devon County Council on the Friday.
+Devon County Council then passed it on to Government agencies in Plymouth #SuffrageFlagRelay.

 Photography exhibition – The Candidates by Jessica Lennan.
 The Candidates is a series of portraits of women who stood as candidates in the 2017 Devon County Council election and the General Election for constituencies in Devon.
-It is at the Dodo Gallery, Exeter on 10th, 11th, 17th & 18th of March.
-Opening Times Saturdays and Sundays from 11am till 5pm .
-Free Entry.
+It opened at the Dodo Gallery, Exeter in March.
 The exhibition will then tour Devon.
 Contact Fawcett Devon if you would like to host it.

 Devon County Council activities:

 Read our article about our first woman County Councillor, Juanita Maxwell Phillips.

-Friday 14th December – an event is being planned to mark 100 years since qualifying women over the age of 30 were able to cast their first vote.
-This will include the exhibition The Candidates which will be on display in at County Hall.
+Friday 14th December – exciting events are being planned to mark 100 years since qualifying women over the age of 30 were able to cast their first vote.
+This will include an exhibition, youth takeover and conference with a difference on women in public service.